core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 CoAP pub/sub Clients discover CoAP pub/sub Brokers by using CoAP Simple Discovery or through a Resource Directory (RD)
-{{I-D.ietf-core-resource-directory}}.
+{{?I-D.ietf-core-resource-directory}}.
 A CoAP pub/sub Broker SHOULD
-indicate its presence and availability on a network by exposing a link to the entry point of its pub/sub API at its .well-known/core location {{RFC6690}}.
+indicate its presence and availability on a network by exposing a link to the entry point of its pub/sub API at its .well-known/core location {{!RFC6690}}.
 A CoAP pub/sub Broker MAY register its pub/sub REST API entry point with a Resource Directory. {{discover-fig}} shows an example of a client discovering a local pub/sub API using CoAP Simple Discovery.
 A Broker wishing to